 Lacquerware is arguably one of the most famous traditional crafts in Myanmar as its production requires a hot and humid climate.
 There are many steps involved in creating high-quality lacquer involving a large amount of time, patience and planning to ensure the sourcing and creation process is done to the highest standard.
 Each piece takes 9... more

 The Sein Nagar Glass Factory, meaning Diamond Dragon, is a family business that has been in operation for over 15 years.
-Initially working with plastics, the founder began experimenting with glass and saw great potential in using discarded glass bottles... more
+Initially working with plastics, the founder began experimenting with glass and saw great potential in using discarded glass bottles bought from garbage collectors in Yangon.
+Those bottles get melted, blown into a mould and... more

-Established in 2009 by Médicins du Monde (MdM), Golden Queens (GQ) is a group of gay men and transgender individuals whose mission is to reduce the stigma and discrimination that gay men and transgender people are still largely confronted with.
-To achieve this goal, GQ objectives include: improving community capacity in order to reduce the... more
+Established in 2009 by Médicins du Monde (MdM), Golden Queens (GDQ) is a group of gay men and transgender individuals whose mission is to reduce the stigma and discrimination that gay men and transgender people are still largely confronted with.
+To achieve this goal, GDQ objectives include: improving community capacity in order to reduce the... more

-Shin Thant Plastics, a small family business, is passionate about reducing, recycling and upcycling plastic waste.
+Shin Thant Upcycled, a small family business, is passionate about reducing, recycling and upcycling plastic waste.
 As a first step, the carefully washed plastics get fused into new and workable materials.
-Afterward, these quirky patterned plastics get a second life as new and fashionable shopping bags, clutches, purses,... more
+Afterward, these quirky patterned plastics get a second life as new and fashionable shopping bags, clutches, purses, lampshades and many... more

 Established in 2002, Sone-Tu helps to preserve this unique traditional weaving culture, the visual language of the region.
 Before Sone-Tu began their work, backstrap weaving designs were in danger of being forgotten, as there was no written record.
 Sone-Tu brought master weavers out of retirement to assist with training a new generation in... more

-The Sunflower Association was started as a family art gallery led by Artist Maung Maung Thein.
-His daughter Phyu Ei Thein has extended the association into a social enterprise to bring showcase another kind of artist: weavers.
+The Sunflower Association was originally founded as a family art gallery by Artist Maung Maung Thein.
+His daughter, Phyu Ei Thein, later expanded it into a social enterprise to showcase another kind of artist: the weaver.

 Turquoise Mountain has partnered with Suu Foundation to promote and preserve Myanmar traditional crafts by supporting the artisans in building up their skills and connecting them to a wider domestic and international market.